 Your use of the Service is at your sole risk.
 You understand that NCLab uses third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run the Service.

-Technical support is only provided via email and Live Chat in English.
+Technical support is only provided via email in English.

 You must not modify or adapt the Service or modify another website so as to falsely imply that it is associated with the Service, NCLab, or any other Providers service.
 You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the Service, use of the Service, or access to the Service without the express written permission by NCLab.